-Uber and Lyft changed the transportation industry by enabling travelers to hail cost-effective rides on demand.
+In large urban areas like Phoenix and all over the country, Uber and Lyft changed the transportation industry by enabling travelers to hail cost-effective rides on demand.
 Many people view rideshare transportation as a safe alternative to driving – especially if someone has been drinking.
-Yet Uber and Lyft drivers make all the same mistakes as other drivers, including speeding, drowsy driving, and driving under the influence.
+Yet Uber and Lyft drivers make all the same mistakes as other drivers, including speeding, drowsy driving, and drunk driving.

-If you were in an Uber or Lyft accident in Arizona that caused serious injuries, Gallagher & Kennedy may be able to help you obtain compensation for your damages.
-We help Arizona car crash victims by providing effective counsel against corporations such as rideshare companies.
-Our Phoenix Uber/Lyft accident lawyers have the experience and resources to build a strong case on your behalf.
+If you suffered injuries in a Phoenix Uber accident or Phoenix Lyft crash, Gallagher & Kennedy may be able to help you obtain compensation for your damages.
+We help Phoenix car crash victims by providing effective counsel against corporations such as rideshare companies.
+Our Phoenix Uber accident lawyers have the experience and resources to build a strong case on your behalf.

 - We have a deep understanding of the rideshare industry, including knowing when Uber or Lyft could be legally responsible for accidents involving their drivers.